100 grams of powdered sugar in spoons. Volume of a tablespoon in ml. A teaspoon of sugar: calorie content

 1. 1 cubic centimeter (1 cm3, 1 cc) of finely ground powdered sugar is equal to 1 milliliter (ml).

-2. 1 liter (1 l) of finely ground powdered sugar is equal to 1000 cubic centimeters (cm3, cc).
+2. 1 liter (1 L) of finely ground powdered sugar is equal to 1000 cubic centimeters (cm3, cc).

-3. 1 cubic meter (1 m3, 1 cubic meter, 1 cubic meter) of finely ground powdered sugar is equal to 1000 cubic centimeters (cm3, cubic cm).
+3. 1 cubic meter (1 m3, 1 cubic meter, 1 cubic meter) of finely ground powdered sugar is equal to 1000 cubic centimeters (cm3, cc).

 1 gram and 1 milliliter: the difference